Rahullkumr/LearningDjango/notes/day69_onetoone.md

 > django relationship model

-- one to Many relation
+- one to one relation